kamangir/bluer-ugv/bluer_ugv/docs/bluer_swallow/digital/design/steering-over-current-detection.md

-# # bluer_swallow: steering over-current detection
+# bluer_swallow: digital: design: steering-over-current-detection

 - purpose: To recognize when the steering motor has reached its mechanical limits.
 - uses: the Current Sense Outputs (IS) of BTS7960.